Jonathan2251/lbd/source/about.rst

 application.

-On the other hand, the compiler engineers who graduated from school often facing the real market complicate CPUs and spec.
+On the other hand, the compiler engineers who graduated from school often facing the real market complicated CPUs and specification.
 Since for market reason, there are a serial of CPUs and ABI (Application Binary Interface) to deal with.
-Moreover, for speed reason, the real compiler backend program is too complicate to be a learning material in compiler backend design even the market CPU include only one CPU and ABI.
+Moreover, for speed reason, the real compiler backend program is too complicate to be a learning material in compiler backend designing even the market CPU include only one CPU and ABI.

 This book develop the compiler backend along with a simple school designed CPU which called Cpu0.
 It include the implementation of a compiler backend, linker,